magland/magland/README.md

 ## AI-assisted docs

 I have begun to employ AI to help me with composing documentation.
-It is only used to sharpen the precision of my writing, not to fabricate new (potentially untrustworthy) material.
+It is only used to improve the clarity of my writing, never to fabricate new (potentially untrustworthy) material.